bbauska/W3Cx-3of5/README.md

 </video>
 ```

-And here is an extract of the corresponding [sintel-captions.vtt](https://mainline.i3s.unice.fr/mooc/sintel-captions.vtt) file:
+And here is an extract of the corresponding <a href="https://mainline.i3s.unice.fr/mooc/sintel-captions.vtt">sintel-captions.vtt</a> file:

 ```
 1. WEBVTT
 2.